 What happens to this blog when I die, when I no longer pay the monthly bill?
 What happens to my emails when my card no longer covers the autopay on the account?
+[EDIT 16 Jan 2017: When I initially wrote this, this blog was running on Drupal and hosted on Linode.
+Now it's on Squarespace, who may have their own archiving policies.
+But the general issue remains.]
 What happens to the gigabytes of archives I have tucked away on Dropbox when the account is not renewed?
 Unless I provide for their continued maintenance in my will—assuming I have any estate that outlives me—they will go away, gone forever.

 Even the free services—GMail, Flickr, Tumblr, Facebook, Twitter—could just quietly drop the accounts after we pass on.
 There's obviously a business there: curation of our collective individual histories.
 But so far, companies like Google, Facebook and Twitter want no part of it.